-About Irma Moisa
+About Irma Rodriguez Moisa

 I was born and raised in Ventura County, the daughter, and granddaughter of farm workers.